wds4/tribal-tapestry/essays/bookJustification/hypotheses/tapestryFoundation.md

 The tapestry is normalized.

 ## 14. [Optimization](https://github.com/wds4/tribal-tapestry/blob/main/essays/bookJustification/hypotheses/optimizationHypothesis.md)
-The topology of the tapestry is optimized to for search efficiency and other parameters.
+The topology of the tapestry is optimized for search efficiency and other parameters.
 This probably occurs on a periodic basis and may be the primary function of sleep.

 ## 15. [Theory of Mind](https://github.com/wds4/tribal-tapestry/blob/main/essays/bookJustification/hypotheses/theoryOfMindHypothesis.md)
 Theory of mind: each tapestry must contain an internal representation (in the form of a concept) of other entities (other people).